Unleashing Creativity

 Introduction

 This first conference of the Lemelson Center for the Study of Invention and Innovation explores the process and consequences of invention by considering three critical periods of civilization growth, and three renown geniuses who played significant roles in those periods.
 Leonardo da Vinci coupled art, science, and technology as the Renaissance flourished; around the beginning of the twentieth century Thomas Edison, while producing more U.S. patents than any other inventor, also participated in their practical application, advancing our use of electric power and light, movies, and information technology.
 Frederick Terman, rather than focusing on his own inventions, became the primary catalyst for the growth of Silicon Valley, dealing creatively with the cultural, economic, and institutional factors that pushed the recent and continuing information technology revolution.
+This presentation seeks to explore invention/innovation in the future.
+This requires considering some broad issues that underlie the three examples, especially the capabilities and motivation of the human mind interacting with the surrounding culture.
+The exploration also must consider global realities as an era of growth impacts an era of limits.
+There is much good news/bad news to contemplate.
+Some bad news is that I am pessimistic about the future; the good news is that I have little confidence in my predictions, and you should have even less.

 Let’s quickly dispense with the pessimism.
 Rather than finding some acceptable balance between technology and nature (of which we humans used to be part), the past several centuries have seen an accelerating demise of the natural world because of the supremacy of humans, with their numbers, organization, culture, technologies, and minds.
 Humans, with their versatility and brains, are the only species immune to the checks and balances to which all other species are subject.
 The trend to human supremacy cannot be reversed, or even slowed, because of the characteristics inherent in human minds: humans (in our perhaps biased view) are the most important things on earth (the value of other species being a function only of their value to humans); whatever can be developed and sold and used will be; only the short term has high priority; and narrow perspectives, irrationality, and competitiveness are self-organizing positive feedback features of the way human minds, through evolutionary selection pressures, have developed.